DataDog/integrations-extras/nn_sdwan/README.md

 ## Overview

-This check monitors SD-WAN controllers through the Datadog Agent using a SD-WAN platform provided by [Netnology][1].
+This check monitors SD-WAN controllers through the Datadog Agent using an SD-WAN platform provided by [Netnology][1].
 The check enables users to monitor the network health and performance of multiple SD-WAN controllers simultaneously.
 Collected information can then be used for aggregated dashboarding and notifications on configured monitors/alerts.